 Though there are many benefits to contracting, that doesn’t mean that it doesn’t bring its own responsibilities.
 There are certainly things you need to know before venturing out.
 First, assess whether you could conceivably not work for a proportion of the year, or be without work at relatively short notice.
 Contractors are also often the first people to go if redundancies are being made, as they are usually higher paid and it is easier to cancel a contract than to dismiss a full time employee.
 It’s also important to keep in mind that contractors are only paid for the hours they do.
 So, for instance, if your company is shutting down over Christmas, you won’t be getting paid for that time.

-Contractors’ taxes are not withheld, which means you have to pay your own taxes.
+Contractors are responsible for paying their own taxes.
+You will need to choose the appropriate withholding tax rate for deductions to be paid to IRD on your behalf from your pay through an IR330C form, and you will be responsible for ensuring the correct taxes are paid at the end of the financial year.
 This way of earning can be stressful, and requires sound budgeting.
 If you don’t pay your year-end tax bills, even by accident, you can get into serious legal trouble, so it is wise to consider getting an accountant.
 Contractors also need to cover their own liability insurance, which is an added cost.
 However, if you contract through an agency (such as Sourced!) then this is often covered.

 Take things like the time of the year, or the projects currently happening in your area, into account too.
 Are there certain projects going on around you that you can contribute to?
 Is there a certain time of the year where your skills are more in demand?
 If so, try and plan out how much you’ll be earning in that time.

 Because of this whole new world of taxation, levies and insurances that contractors have to manage, you’ll need to get the right advice early on (alongside some careful budgeting) to ensure you’re protecting yourself and your future earnings.